Sdcrouse/Sdcrouse.github.io/_posts/2020-12-07-refactoring_my_react_redux_project_with_hooks_part_1.markdown

 The `useState` hook made it much easier to work with local state in a component, and `useDispatch` prevented the need to use React Redux's `connect` and `mapDispatchToProps` methods.
 In both cases, I was able to shrink my components and make them easier to read.
 And if I'm not mistaken, all of these changes together made the Beach Journal run a little bit faster.

-In Part 2, I will go over how I refactored my App and BeachesContainer components with React's `useEffect` hook, React Router DOM's `useLocation` hook, React Redux's `useSelector` hook, the Reselect library, and memoization.
+In Part 2, I will go over how I refactored my App component with React's `useEffect` hook and React Redux's `useSelector` hook.
 Stay tuned, readers!

 ## Resources
 1. [GitHub repository for the Beach Journal app](https://github.com/Sdcrouse/beach-journal-client)